 At Five9 we are focused on delivering success for our customers, partners and employees.
-Living our values everyday results in a unique and powerful culture that we call "winning culture" in which every member on our team is passionately committed to achieve this collective success.
-This powerful team-first culture enables us to overcome any adversity or obstacle and win year after year while enjoying the journey together.
+Living our values everyday results in a unique and powerful culture that we call "winning culture" in which every member on our team is passionately committed to achieve collective success.
+This powerful team-first culture enables us to overcome obstacles and win year after year, while enjoying the journey together.